 Working capital is a non-IFRS measure calculated by subtracting current liabilities from current assets.
 There is no directly comparable IFRS measure for working capital.
 Management uses working capital as a measure for assessing overall liquidity.
-The Corporation has working capital of \$6.6 million as at June 30, 2018 which Management feels is sufficient to fund ongoing operations and to meet its liabilities when they come due.
-Working capital increased by \$1.3 million from December 31, 2017, when the working capital balance was \$5.3 million.
+The Corporation has working capital of \$6.0 million as at September 30, 2018 which Management feels is sufficient to fund ongoing operations and to meet its liabilities when they come due.
+Working capital increased by \$0.7 million from December 31, 2017, when the working capital balance was \$5.3 million.

-Current assets increased by 27% or \$1.8 million from December 31, 2017 (\$6.5 million) to \$8.3 million at June 30, 2018 which is largely due to the net proceeds received from the sale of equipment after repaying the HSBC Bank Canada and Komatsu Financial leases.
+Current assets increased by 44% or \$2.9 million from December 31, 2017 (\$6.5 million) to \$9.4 million at September 30, 2018 which is largely due to the net proceeds received from the sale of equipment after repaying the HSBC Bank Canada and Komatsu Financial leases.

-Current liabilities increased by 38% or \$0.5 million from \$1.3 million at December 31, 2017 to \$1.8 million at June 30, 2018.
-The increase is due to an increase of \$0.8 million in deposit liabilities from Susan Lake pit user prepayments collected to mitigate the risk to the Corporation of continuing to operate the Susan Lake pit beyond the initial term, a refundable fee collected from the pit users to reimburse the Corporation for costs to reclaim the road to the pit, and an increase in accounts payable and accrued liabilities of \$0.1 million.
+Current liabilities increased by 168% or \$2.2 million from \$1.3 million at December 31, 2017 to \$3.5 million at September 30, 2018.
+The increase is due to an increase of \$0.8 million in deposit liabilities from Susan Lake pit user prepayments collected to mitigate the risk to the Corporation of continuing to operate the Susan Lake pit beyond the initial term, a refundable fee collected from the pit users to reimburse the Corporation for costs to reclaim the road to the pit, an increase in accounts payable and accrued liabilities of \$0.3 million, and an increase in the current portion of environmental rehabilitation obligations of \$1.4 million as a result of booking the estimated Susan Lake closure costs.
 This is offset by a decrease in the current portion of lease obligations and lease obligations on equipment held for sale of \$0.4 million.